TomParisDE/tp-twitch-widget/readme.txt

 = Credits =

-* This plugin is not official made or maintained but making use of the official youtube api and functions
+* This plugin is not official made or maintained but making use of the official Twitch api and functions

 == Installation ==